Fees and funding

 *Please note, an academic year is 9 months

 Of course, the living costs mentioned above are a guide, and some students will require more than this, it depends on your lifestyle.
-Learn more about typical costs when you live in Salford and Manchester by watching the video below.
+Learn more about typical costs of living in Salford and Manchester.